DISCOVER ADFA

 In your first year you will receive a starting salary of $46,316 plus generous superannuation, which increases with each year of study.
 You will then be paid a salary package of more than $80,000 per year after you graduate and complete your specific employment training.

-At ADFA, you can choose from a degree in Arts, Business, Engineering, Science or Computing from UNSW, one of Australia’s top 5 universities.
+At ADFA, you can choose from a range of degrees in Arts, Business, Engineering & Computing or Science from UNSW, one of Australia’s leading universities.

 Midshipmen and officer cadets live in accommodation blocks on base while they are attending ADFA.
 Everyone lives on base during the first six weeks, however, if you are married or in a recognised de facto relationship you may be entitled to rental assistance or a Service residence in a nearby suburb after completing your initial six-week induction period.